 Benefits of a marketplace

-Insights from the Forge marketplace allow companies to control their own destinies in timing and pricing their public listings.
-The platform serves as a window for strategic decision making that caters to every unicorn’s specific needs, designed to help companies and investors better understand pricing and get ahead of rising market trends.
+Insights from the Forge marketplace allow private companies to control their own destinies in timing and pricing their public listings.
+The platform serves as a window for strategic decision making that caters to every unicorn’s specific needs, designed to help companies and existing investors better understand pricing and get ahead of rising market trends.